gjpelletier/PyOAE/README.md

 pip install git+https://github.com/gjpelletier/PyOAE.git
 ```

-Next import the delta_method and parametric_bootstrap functions as follows in your notebook or python code:<br>
+Next import the f_dTA and etamax functions as follows in your notebook or python code:<br>
 ```
 from PyOAE import f_dTA, etamax
 ```